Ballr0g/scheduler-comparison/README.md

 operation type and merchant id every minute and send the results to a Kafka topic (later consumed by the notification platform).

-We also need to send the Loca-Lola cancellations in the FAILED status to yet another topic in case they have the ELIGIBLE_FOR_REFUND flag set to true in the order_refunds table.
+**Loca-Lola failures**: We also need to send the operations in the FAILED status to yet another topic in case they have the ELIGIBLE_FOR_REFUND flag set to true in the order_refunds table. read_count is not affected by such operations.

 **WildFruit flow** requires a customization in comparison to general flow: it should set the operations in the CANCELLED status to the ERROR status because we aren't supposed to handle cancellations but our spooky monolith keeps putting them in the